The effect of asymmetric beams in the Wilkinson Microwave Anisotropy Probe experiment: Comparison with analytic case

 This function is plotted in the top panel of Figure \ref{fig:gauss_comp}, together with the product of the analytic Gaussian beam and the HEALPix pixel window.
 The ratio of the two effective functions is shown in the lower panel.

 From this figure it is clear that the agreement between the two approaches is excellent up to $\ell \approx 800$.
 At higher $\ell$'s, however, the ratio increases rapidly, indicating that the analytic approach smooths more than the brute-force approach.
-This is due to the different definitions of the pixel windows in the two cases: In the HEALPix case, the pixel window is defined as an effective average both over each pixel and over the full sky.
-In other words, it assumes that all points have been observed an equal (and infinite) number of times.

-However, this is not the case for a real experiment which scans the sky for a finite length of time.
-As a consequence, each pixel is observed only a relatively small number of times, and this leads effectively to less smoothing.
-In the extreme case of only one observation per pixel, there would be no pixel averaging at all.
-Now, the average pixel window would formally equal unity.
-On the other hand, the random realization-specific uncertainties would be very large, and the pixel window as such would have zero predictive power.

 In practice, one is well advised not to consider scales smaller than those that are properly oversampled by the scanning strategy.
 In this paper, we adopt the analytic case considered in this section to guide us in determining which scale that is.
 Explicitly, we conservatively demand that that the effective beam transfer function must be greater than 0.15 in order to consider it to be properly oversampled, and therefore independent of scanning strategy.
 We adopt the corresponding multipole moment to be $\ell_{\textrm{hybrid}}$, as defined in Section \ref{sec:transfer_functions}.
 Thus, the symmetrized WMAP beam and HEALPix pixel window are used at scales for which the beam amplitude drops below 0.15.